 Brownfields and Public Health

+Brownfields are abandoned, idled, or underused industrial and commercial properties where financing expansion or redevelopment is complicated by actual or suspected environmental contamination as a result of past uses.
 For example, a dry cleaning business may have disposed of chemical solvents down the drain, contaminating the groundwater.
 Or, older buildings may have been constructed with asbestos containing materials like pipe insulation which is a serious health hazard when disturbed during demolition or renovation.

 The Site Assessment and Consultation (SAC) Unit at MDH can be requested to evaluate brownfields by citizens, local governments, other state agencies or the US Environmental Protection Agency.
 The SAC Unit works with stakeholders to ensure that investigations and cleanups consider and address public health concerns.

 Please see our Contact Us page if you’d like to speak with an MDH representative specifically about brownfields and health.

 For general information on brownfields in Minnesota, contact the Voluntary Investigation and Cleanup Program (VIC) at the Minnesota Pollution Control Agency at (651) 296-7291 or see the MPCA Brownfields web page.

 For more information about brownfield cleanup, reuse, financing, or service providers, visit the Minnesota Brownfields web site.